cis-ks/NetBox/README.md

 ## API

-All API-calls are made fluently and are based on the URL of the endpoint.
-For Hypen-based paths you need to convert it to camelCase:
+All API calls are made fluently and are based on the URL of the endpoint.
+For Hypen-based paths, you need to convert it to camelCase:

-For retrieving data you omit the "Get"-Method.
+For retrieving data, you omit the "Get"-Method.
 All filters ar passed in an array:
 ```php
 use Cis\NetBox\NetBoxApi;